andrew-luhring/article-time-calculator/README.md

 ### Configurable options (all are optional)

+This noise accepts a configuration object with the following properties:

 ##### wordsPerMinute
 How many words your users can read in a minute.
 Defaults to 200 because [reasons](https://www.google.com/search?num=100&q=average+reading+speed).

 ##### nameForMinute
 The word you want to use to represent a minute.
 Defaults to "minute".

 ##### nameForSecond
 See above but mentally replace "minute" with "second".

 ##### pluralizeInterceptor
 A function that accepts 2 arguments: nameForMinute, and the number of minutes.

 ##### formatResultInterceptor
 A function that accepts 4 arguments: numberOfMinutes, nameForMinute, numberOfSeconds, and nameForSeconds.

 # Example